ceph/ceph/doc/dev/cephx_protocol.rst

 return the authorizer.

-Back in ``build_request()``, we take the part of the authorizer that was just built (its buffer, not the session key or anything else) and shove it into the buffer we're creating for the message that will go to A.  Then we delete the authorizer.
+Back in ``build_request()``, we take the part of the authorizer that was just built (its buffer, not the session key or anything else) and shove it into the buffer we are creating for the message that will go to A.  Then we delete the authorizer.
 We put the requirements for what we want in ``req.keys``, and we put ``req`` into the buffer.
 Then we return, and the message gets sent.